Food Industry Management

 Professionals in food industry management have broad career options with the ability to focus on either the processing or business side of the industry.
 They understand the impact of changing a single ingredient on both a product’s flavour and the company’s bottom line.

 This program is offered and administered by both the Department of Food Science and the Department of Food, Agricultural and Resource Economics.
+Program format: on-campus, in-person.

 Ontario secondary school students applying to the program require English (ENG4U), Advanced Functions (MHF4U), Biology (SBI4U), Chemistry (SCH4U), and 2 additional 4U or 4M courses.
 Students that are mature, transfer, or applying from outside Ontario should visit the admission requirements page to learn about their requirements.